GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

 You have now completed the codelab.
 You can explore further in the time you have, if you wish.
 In particular, you might want to keep track of total numbers of games, machines, or best scores or longest games.
 Doing so will require you to track those values in external storage, not application variables, because the serverless nature of Cloud Run means that events may end up being processed by different instances of the program, each with their own application data.

-Gemini CodeAssist can help you look at the various Google Cloud data options.
+Gemini Code Assist can help you look at the various Google Cloud data options.
 Look closely at Cloud Firestore as a common solution for this issue.

 ## Pinball Events